Rebetiko – the urban Greek Blues from Asia Minor that is full of longing and nostalgia – expresses the soul of Thessaloniki.

 Rebetiko is not really music for sunshine.
 The weather today is just right- soft overcast skies that let that quiet kind of beauty flourish.
 It’s no more strange that a prison would be photogenic than that mournful songs would be beautiful.
 What are we doing at the old prison on a Sunday morning?
 Musing on beauty, a lot of which came from here.

 The tour was about a genre of Greek music of deep cultural resonance- Rebetiko, in philosophy not unlike the blues, or American bluegrass, but distinctly urban.
 Its history is tied to the turmoil of early 20th C Greece, and- like most genres with enduring meaning- it’s not without darkness and strife.
-So logically we meet our guide, Tassos Papadopoulos, at the very prison that figures prominently in the culture of Rebetika, the storied Gendi Koule.
+So logically we meet our guide, Tassos Papadopoulos, at the very prison that figures prominently in the culture of Rebetiko, the storied Genti Koule.
 It’s the city’s highest point, visible from everywhere, and with a grand vista.
 This was originally a fortress, part of the Byzantine walls.
-The main walls of the prison are themselves a rich mosaic- pieces culled from earlier structures- columns, plaques- casually and randomly incorporated into the walls.
+The main walls of the prison are themselves a rich mosaic.
+Elements culled from earlier structures – columns, plaques – casually and randomly incorporated into the walls.

 The Greeks who came from Asia Minor as refugees and during the population exchange brought a love of hashish with them.
 Illegal in Greece, it is not a jump to see how the prison fits into our picture.
-Rebetika itself was not in favor for the years of Metaxas- like the Nargile, it was thought much too Turkish.
+Rebetiko itself was not in favor of the years of Metaxas- like the Nargile, it was thought much too Turkish.

 We file out, contemplative, and outside the prison gates is a poignant, unexpected moment- two musicians have joined us

 and we get to hear “Five Years’ Sentence,” right outside of the Genti Koule, and it’s beautiful.